ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 ```

-So here we can see that our slow function is running for 12 seconds and is performing 50 million function calls and most of the time is spent in a function called `check_factor` in a file called `my_file.py`.
+So here we can see that our slow function is running for 12 seconds and is performing 50 million function calls and most of the time is spent in a function called `check_factor` in a file called `my_file`.

 So now we can go there and check what's wrong with this function and if we can make it better.

-### Line profiler
+### Line-by-Line Profiling with `%lprun`

 Another interesting type of profiler is line profiler.